-This calls for great support from adoptive families.
+This calls for the great support from adoptive families.
 When your adopted child suggests she’s ready to begin the search, or when your birth child finds you and seeks a reunion, be sensitive.
-Encourage and open up because the adoptee is exposing himself to possibility of pain.
+Encourage and open up because the adoptee is exposing himself to the possibility of pain.
 It may not seem logical to you, but emotions are seldom logical.
 Support, don’t suppress; encourage, don’t withdraw.
-Remember that adoption as well as search and reunion should always be about the child—even if that child is now an adult.
+Remember that adoption, as well as search and reunion, should always be about the child—even if that child is now an adult.